Sheamus: The Bar (2016–2019)

-The following night on Raw, Sheamus and Cesaro defeated Enzo Amore and Big Cass to become the number one contender's for the Raw Tag Team Championship at Payback.
-At Payback on 30 April, after failing to regain the title, both Sheamus and Cesaro turned heel by attacking The Hardy Boyz.
+The following night on Raw, Sheamus and Cesaro defeated Enzo Amore and Big Cass to become the number one contenders for the Raw Tag Team Championship at Payback.
+At the event on 30 April, and after failing to regain the title, both Sheamus and Cesaro turned heel by attacking The Hardy Boyz.
 From there, now known as "The Bar", their entrances became further synchronized as they wore the same attire into the ring.
 They then won a tag team turmoil to earn another opportunity for the tag title at Extreme Rules.
-The match was made a steel cage match after Matt Hardy defeated Sheamus on 22 May episode of Raw in a match where the winner chose the stipulation for their Extreme Rules bout.
+The match was made a steel cage match after Matt Hardy defeated Sheamus on the 22 May episode of Raw, in a match where the winner chose the stipulation for their Extreme Rules bout.
 At the event on 4 June, The Bar defeated The Hardy Boyz to win the Raw Tag Team Championship for the second time, making Cesaro a three-time champion and Sheamus a two-time champion.
-The duo made their first televised defence of the title against The Hardy Boyz on 12 June episode of Raw in a two out of three falls match where the two teams tied at 1-1 after being counted out.
+The duo made their first televised defence of the title against The Hardy Boyz on the 12 June episode of Raw in a two out of three falls match where the two teams tied at 1–1 after being counted out.
 They defended their title against The Hardy Boyz at the Great Balls of Fire pay-per-view on 9 July in a 30-minute Iron Man tag team match by the score 4–3.
 The Bar lost the Raw Tag Team Championship to Seth Rollins and Dean Ambrose at SummerSlam on 20 August.
 The Bar lost their rematch for the title to Rollins and Ambrose at No Mercy on 24 September.
-They teamed with The Miz, Braun Strowman and Kane against reunited The Shield and Kurt Angle who replaced Roman Reigns after he wasn't medically cleared to compete in a five-on-three TLC match at TLC: Tables, Ladders & Chairs on 22 October in a losing effort.
-On 6 November episode of Raw, the duo regained their titles from Rollins and Ambrose, winning the title for the third time.
-At Survivor Series on 19 November, SmackDown Tag Team Champions they were defeated by The Usos in an interbrand Champion vs Champion match.
-The Bar later lost the tag team titles to the team of Seth Rollins and Jason Jordan on the Christmas episode of Raw.
+On 22 October at TLC: Tables, Ladders & Chairs, they teamed with The Miz, Braun Strowman and Kane against the reunited Shield and Kurt Angle (who replaced Roman Reigns after he was not medically cleared to compete), in a five-on-three TLC match, which they went on to lose.
+On the 6 November episode of Raw, the duo regained their titles from Rollins and Ambrose, winning the title for the third time.
+At Survivor Series, on 19 November, they were defeated by The Usos (Jey Uso and Jimmy Uso) in an interbrand Champion vs Champion match.
+The Bar later lost the tag team titles to the team of Rollins and Jason Jordan on the Christmas episode of Raw.